 What are the biggest challenges you face in your job, and how do you measure your own success on a daily basis?

 They also promise to publish the winning essays on their website.
-If you share your entry with me, I will consider it for publication here on my blog (and on my space on The Huffington Post).
+If you share your entry with me, I will consider it for publication here on my blog (and on my space on ).
 If you're interested in having me publish your essay, please send it to me via email at lee.kolbert at gmail.com

 Do you have something to say?
 Why not give it a shot?
 I know we can do better than Matt Damon.